turingschool-examples/flashcards-starter/README.md

 ### Description

 Flashcards is a terminal based app that has a deck of 30 cards, each with a question, collection of answers, and a correct answer.
 The user navigates through the terminal answering questions, and is shown the percentage of correct answers once all cards have been asked.
+This focus of this project is to work with classes and objects, manipulate the data and have the object classes interact with each other.
+This project also focuses heavily on testing, using the Mocha testing framework and the chai assertion library.

 ### How to begin: